EasyRPG/EV0002/README.md

    Uses the Google PlayStore API (pulled with a timer) to provide channel notifications, when someone adds a new review or updates an old review for our Android app.

+ * plugins/twitter_webhooks.rb:

+   Uses Zapier webhooks to provide channel notifications, when something project related happens on Twitter.
+This uses the webserver provided by http_server.rb and relies on the Zapier service and Twitter api.

 [webchat]: https://kiwiirc.com/nextclient/#ircs://irc.freenode.net/#easyrpg?nick=rpgguest??
 [cinch]: https://github.com/cinchrb/cinch
 [ev0001]: https://github.com/EasyRPG/EV0001